sidh-crypto/sike.org/src/implementation-update.md

   - Decapsulation is now ~1.6 times faster than the NIST round 2 compressed SIKE implementation, and only 5-9% slower than uncompressed SIKE.
 KeyGen is ~1.6 times faster, and Encapsulation is ~1.3 times faster.
   - Static library size is 1.5 to 4 times smaller than the NIST round 2 compressed SIKE implementation due to smaller discrete logarithm tables.
 For example, the `SIKEp503_compressed` library size has decreased from 5.6MB to 1.4MB.
   - Decapsulation no longer requires any discrete logarithm tables.
 As a result, decapsulation-only routines now have nearly the same static library size as SIKE without key compression.
   - Ciphertext sizes are 12.5% larger than the NIST round 2 compressed SIKE implementation.
 Public keys are 1 byte larger.
-Secret keys are ~50% larger, but still remain ~7% smaller than SIKE without key compression.
+Secret keys are ~50% larger, but still remain ~7% smaller than in SIKE without key compression.

 | Platform-specific improvements |
 |-|